 With a wide range of available Ignition device drivers, you can connect Ignition with just about any modern or legacy PLC.
 Once the device driver is installed, data can be viewed or sent to the PLC.
 With PLC data now available to Ignition’s tag system, you can do so much more with Ignition’s robust core modules.

-Create a comprehensive SCADA and MES system, HMI system, Alarming and Reporting solution, or an enterprise-wide solution that allows you to view and control data on a PLC at any level of an organization.
+With Ignition, it is possible to create a comprehensive SCADA and MES system, HMI system, Alarming and Reporting solution, or an enterprise-wide solution to view and control data on a PLC at any level of an organization.

-Traditionally, PLC’s communicate using the the poll-response method.
-Normally, in local plant and manufacturing environments, this type of communication method is perfectly fine, since the communication distances are short and predominantly hardwired.
+Traditionally, PLCs communicate using the poll-response method.
+In local plant and manufacturing environments, this type of communication method is usually fine, since the communication distances are short and predominantly hardwired.
 With poll-response, PLCs are constantly communicated with to check for any data changes.

 As the Industrial Internet of Things (IIoT) becomes more popular, there is an increased need for data from remote locations.
 This translates to more PLCs and computing devices at the edge of the network.
-Communication with edge devices involves long distances in which cellular networks are used more frequently.
-Due to the high frequency of poll-response communication, cellular network would incur an incredibly high cost.
+Cellular networks are frequently used in communications with edge devices that require data transmission across long distances.
+However, due to the high frequency of poll-response communication, cellular networks can incur an incredibly high cost when used this way.

-This IIoT architecture allows industrial organizations to build IIoT solutions on top of brownfield systems.
-This improves bandwidth usage and makes PLC data from edge-of-networks widely available throughout the organization.
+This IIoT architecture allows industrial organizations to build IIoT solutions on top of brownfield systems, improving bandwidth usage and making data from edge-of-network PLCs widely available throughout the organization.